Reich Bride Schools: Training and indoctrination

 The training given at the schools included a variety of household skills such as cooking, ironing, gardening, child care and animal husbandry.
 Even interior design was addressed; an article in the magazine Das schöne Heim ("The Beautiful Home") described how Nazi brides were encouraged to adopt a "clear and clean" interior style in which only "German woods are used in beautiful grain."
 Other topics of study included how to make suitable conversation at cocktail parties, cleaning a husband's uniform and polishing a husband's boots and dagger.
 They were also taught German folk songs, legends and fairy tales to infuse them with a sense of "national community" (Volksgemeinschaft).
 The women were required to pledge to raise their children in accordance with National Socialist beliefs, to be loyal to Hitler throughout their lives and to marry in faux neo-pagan ceremonies led by Nazi Party members, rather than in church.
 On completion of the course, they were issued with certificates stamped with the Lebensrune symbolising life; if they dropped out, they were refused permission to marry.

 The schools were initially aimed at educating the future wives of the Nazi elite – prominent members of the SS and the Nazi Party.
 Eventually they were opened to all "racially suitable" German women, thus excluding anyone with Jewish or gypsy heritage, physical disability, or a history of mental illness.
 Nazi propaganda publicised the schools' activities in articles such as one covering the Oldenburg Reich Bride School, published in May 1940 in the Frauen Warte, the Nazi Party's bi-weekly illustrated magazine for women.
 It showed in a series of photographs how the brides were taught how to use gardening tools, practising cooking and animal husbandry, picking and arranging flowers, and undergoing courses in cooking, sewing, and baby care, knitting and weaving.
-The accompanying text, written from the point of view of a mother recalling her time at the Reich Bride School, says:
+The accompanying text, written from the point of view of a young wife recalling her time at the Reich Bride School, says:

 The days were full, the training thorough, and the evenings of reading, singing, and games were delightful.
 The future families they would have as wives and mothers were always at the center of the programme.
 That gave the six weeks [of the course] the unity and organization that so pleased the brides, creating that atmosphere of community that would last past the course.
 The fact that most of the girls were engaged to soldiers at the front strengthened the sense of togetherness, both in good and bad times.
 How happy the young woman is that she can still be with her husband.
 She wants to use weeks until he may be called up to build a comfortable home for him and make the few weekend hours he has at home warm and treasured.